ShuklaGroup/Solvent_electron_transport_2025/README.md

 ![Representative Figure](figures/fig1.png)

-This repository supports the analysis of how different solvents impact electron transport in short peptides (4-mer and 5-mer).
-It contains scripts for simulation and analysis, as well as precomputed features extracted from molecular dynamics (MD) simulations.
-The goal is to understand solvent effects on hydrogen bonding, secondary structure, and conduction-relevant features.
+This repository contains sample molecular dynamics simulation scripts, analysis scripts to analyze the trajectory data and the featurized trajectories (.pkl files) from the paper (INSERT WHEN SUBMITTED)

 ---